pmcollins/gumdrop/gumdrop.json/gumdrop/json/README.md

 # JsonBuilder

-A small library for turning JSON into POJOs and vice-versa.
+A library for turning JSON into POJOs and vice-versa.

-This library doesn't use reflection, or require annotations: it uses a simple, imperative API.
+This library doesn't use reflection, or require annotations: it uses a simple, imperative API, and is wired up at compile time.

 For example, given a `Person` class: